 Below are some tips that could make the pick up, put down method effective and easy for both the parents and the baby.

-- Try the method when there is stability in your and your baby’s routine.
-Avoid sleep training when experiencing new events, such as change of house or a visit from guests.
+- Try the method when there is stability in your and your baby’s sleep pattern and routine.
+Avoid infant sleep training when experiencing new events, such as change of house or a visit from guests.

 - The baby should be in good health.
 Do not try this method or any sleep training method when the baby is unwell or has recovered from illness.